 Avoid Tight Clothing and Belts – These restrict your stomach’s ability for proper digestion.

 Reduce the Quantity of Coffee you drink and also eliminate the drinking of instant coffee.
 Only drink coffee in the morning and limit it to one to two cups.
-Then if possible change to black coffee with no sugar, this is what will benefit your health the most.
+Then if possible change to black coffee with no sugar, this is what will benefit your health the most and will prevent bloating.